Believe for It (album): Other songs

 "Goodness of God" reached number three on the Hot Gospel Songs chart, and number six on the Hot Christian Songs chart, despite not being an official single.
 At the 53rd GMA Dove Awards in 2022, "Goodness of God" was nominated for the GMA Dove Award for Gospel Worship Recorded Song of the Year.
-Goodness of God became the most-used song on Tik-Tok with over 2 billion streams between August to October of 2022.
+Goodness of God became the most-used song on Tik-Tok with over 2 billion streams between August and October 2022.

 Touring

 In April 2022, CeCe Winans announced the Believe for It: Live In Concert Tour, which spanned over 25 cities across the United States in the fall.
-The sold out tour marks Winans' first nationwide tour in over a decade.
+The sold-out tour marks Winans' first nationwide tour in over a decade.
 This tour commenced on September 21, 2022, in Indianapolis, Indiana, and concluded on November 4, 2022, in St. Louis, Missouri.
-Winans will start part two of the tour in the spring of 2023.
+Winans started part two of the tour in the spring of 2023, and Jenn Johnson and Todd Dulaney joined her as supporting acts for the final six shows in the fall of 2023.